 "It's important to have both a balanced diet that contains adequate protein recommended by your physician, but also topical treatments to make patch-up areas that have been broken down through chemical, thermal and physical manipulation."

 The Difference Between Protein Products and "Regular" Ones

 Once you've grasped what protein is, finding a product for proper maintenance is the next step.
 Understanding product labels is the easiest way to differentiate a protein-rich one from your standard finds.
 For starters, protein-rich products typically boast benefits such as "repairing," "reconstruction," "strengthening" and "rebuilding" on the bottle or jar.

 You should also see protein-specific components in the beginning of the ingredients list.

-"A protein rich product contains a hydrolyzed protein as one or more of it's the active ingredients," Courtney adds.
-"A good rule of thumb is that the ingredient having the higher percentages in the product will be listed first and the concentration of each ingredient decreases respectively as you move further down the label."
+"A protein-rich product contains a hydrolyzed protein as one or more of it's the active ingredients," Courtney adds.
+"A good rule of thumb is that the ingredient having the higher percentages of the product will be listed first and the concentration of each ingredient decreases respectively as you move further down the label."